ndlanzi-c137/e-spaza-project/README.md

    ```
 5. **Create a pull request.**

-## License
+## License and Usage

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is a school project and is intended for educational purposes only.
+Unauthorized copying, distribution, or use of this code without explicit permission from the authors is prohibited.
+Please contact the authors if you have any questions or wish to use any part of this project.

+### Authors:
+- Nhlakanipho Ndlanzi: 2451244@students.wits.ac.za
+- Mbongeni Mhlongo: 2580100@students.wits.ac.za
+- Nkosbonile Mteto: 2553616@students.wits.ac.za
+- Nqobile Maseko: 2323126@students.wits.ac.za